kyaulabs/win11tweak/README.md

 ### Windows Terminal

 Windows Terminal (WT) is now the defacto Windows terminal and can easily be used for CMD, PowerShell, SSH, WSL and more.
-To access WT right-click the Start Menu and select `Windows Terminal (Admin)`.
+To access WT right-click the Start Menu and select `Terminal (Admin)`.
 Select `Open Settings` from the toolbar warning about the default terminal application.

 ![WT_01](README_media/WT_01.png)